Greater Brighton Investment Programme – Progress Update

-Place and Connectivity: Work continues delivery of the first of the phase 1 schemes including public art and other public realm improvements to the underpass at Wivelsfield Railway station.
-Detailed design work continues for highway improvements at Burgess Hill and Wivelsfield Stations, public realm improvements for Church Walk / Church Road, and access & connectivity improvements for Victoria Business Park.
-Delivery continues on Green Link (80% complete, 5.8km/7km) and Green Circle routes (90% complete, 4km/4.35km).
+Place and Connectivity: Work continues on delivery of the MSDC Led Phase 1 schemes including public art and other public realm improvements to the underpass at Wivelsfield Railway station.
+WSCC Phase 1 schemes are currently in delivery and are due to complete Spring/Summer 2023; communications and stakeholder management is ongoing.
+Delivery near completion on Green Link (99% complete, 6.7km/6.8km) and Green Circle routes (100% complete, 4.55km).

-Employment space, The Hub: The second phase of development (a 5,000m2 warehouse for Roche Diagnostics) was completed in early February 2021.
+Employment space, Panattoni Park (The Hub): The site was purchased by developers Panattoni and renamed Panattoni Park Burgess Hill.
+The second phase of development (a 5,000m2 warehouse for Roche Diagnostics) was completed in early February.
 Outline planning permission for the remaining 40,000m2 has been approved, and issued.

 Digital Infrastructure: Works to implement the Digital Infrastructure across and around Burgess Hill, including a southern link to Brighton and a northern link via Horsham to Crawley, are well progressed.
 The Local Full Fibre Network (LFFN) project has now been delivered totalling 15km of dark fibre and the Burgess Hill Fibre Exchange.
-Customer enquiries being received and are responded to through the CNI co-operative partners; first customer connection expected January 2022.
+Customer enquiries being received and are responded to through the CNI co-operative partners.

 One public estate (OPE) 7: The Brow - redevelopment of an extended Brow site in Burgess Hill will provide enhanced accommodation for the emergency and primary care services and to create space for 440 new homes (led by WSCC).
 Consultants Faithful and Gould have completed a draft viability study which is currently being reviewed to agree next steps.